German East Africa: Planned symbols for German East Africa

-In 1914, a series of drafts were made for proposed Coat of Arms and Flags for the German Colonies.
-However World War I broke out before the designs were finished and implemented and the symbols were never actually used.
-Following its defeat in the war, Germany lost all its colonies and the prepared coat of arms and flags as a result were never used.
+In 1914, a series of drafts were made for proposed coats of arms and flags for the German colonies.
+However, World War I broke out before the designs were finished and implemented, and the symbols were never actually used.
+Following its defeat in the war, Germany lost all its colonies and the prepared coats of arms and flags as a result were never used.